shosti/wraft/README.md

 machine) I've seen ~2000 writes/second which should be enough for any use case I can think of 😄.
 (The bigger issue is that you hit the local storage quota pretty fast; log compaction would have to be implemented to work around that.)
-Firefox sadly seems to top out at ~400 writes/second for reasons I haven't dug into yet.
+Firefox seems to top out at ~800 writes/second.

 ## What parts of Raft are implemented?